 I began my travel nurse journey as a first-time traveler in September 2016 and am currently 6 weeks away from completing my first assignment!
-It has been a whirlwind of emotions, experiences, and memories that will stick with me throughout the rest of my life.
-I have learned so much along the way, and as nurses, we are required to share our knowledge with others, I mean let’s face it, it’s what we do, right?
+It has been a whirlwind of emotions, experiences, and memories that will stick with me throughout my life.
+I have learned so much along the way, and as nurses, we are required to share our knowledge with others; I mean, let’s face it, it’s what we do, right?

 Prepare your space:

-If able, get in touch with your landlord or hotel staff (if you’re staying at an extended stay hotel) and ask what is allowed, not allowed, or already at your place, you’ll be living at.
-I was able to get in touch with my landlord before I moved into my apartment and come to find out it was already furnished!
-When I arrived, there was so much already in the kitchen, such as silverware, cookware, and a Keurig that I had to send so many things back with my sister (who traveled with me to help me move).
-Definitely helps to know ahead of time!
+If able, get in touch with your landlord or hotel staff (if you’re staying at an extended stay hotel) and ask what is allowed, not allowed, or already at your place you’ll be living at.
+I could get in touch with my landlord before I moved into my apartment and come to find out it was already furnished!
+When I arrived, there was so much already in the kitchen, such as silverware, cookware, and a Keurig, that I had to send so many things back with my sister (who traveled with me to help me move).
+It definitely helps to know ahead of time!

 Learn your area:

-The day before I started my job, I drove around the city I was living in and explored.
+The day before I started my job, I drove around the city I lived in and explored.
 I made a list in my head of specifics I was looking for: where I was working, where I needed to get food, and where I could go for fun.
-So I found the job, the mall, a Kroger and a local coffee shop!
+So I found the job, the mall, a Kroger, and a local coffee shop!